mathesar-foundation/mathesar/docs/docs/installation/docker-compose.md

 #### Database Configuration
 Mathesar uses two PostgreSQL databases:

-- **an internal database**, used to store Mathesar related metadata such as display options
+- **an internal database**, used to store Mathesar related metadata such as display options.
+This is set up on the same machine as Mathesar's deployment.
 - **the user database**, which stores your data.
-During installation, you can either set up a new database for this purpose or connect an existing PostgreSQL database.
+You can either set up a new database from scratch for this purpose or connect an existing PostgreSQL database.

-The installer helps you set up credentials for both databases (a username and password), and also lets you customize the name of your user database (if you are setting it up from scratch).
+If you're setting a database up from scratch, the installer will set up credentials for both databases (a username and password), and also lets you customize the name of your user database.

+If you're connecting an existing database, you'll enter pre-existing credentials for the user database and set up new credentials for the Mathesar internal database.

+The credentials created in this section are used to log in directly to the database (i.e., not the Mathesar UI).
+You'll set up login credentials for the UI in a later step.

 Finally, Mathesar helps you customize the port exposed to your host machine from the database container.
 This is useful, since you'll need to have an exposed port to login to the Mathesar database(s) using an alternate client such as `psql`, but there could be a conflict on the default port (e.g. for the case that a PostgreSQL instance is running in the host OS).

-The credentials created in this section are used to log in directly to the database (i.e., not the Mathesar UI).
-You'll set up login credentials for the UI in a later step.

-!!! note
-    If you choose to connect Mathesar to a preexisting PostgreSQL database, you need to make sure that the user you choose:

-    - exists
-    - Is a `SUPERUSER`.
-See [the PostgreSQL docs](https://www.postgresql.org/docs/13/sql-createrole.html) for info about that.

-!!! warning
-    Mathesar cannot currently connect to a PostgreSQL database running on `localhost` on the host machine underlying your Docker setup.
-We will fix this in a future release.

 #### Webserver Configuration
 This section lets you customize the details of the web server (Caddy) that provides the Mathesar web UI and API endpoints.